 There is not yet a single trustable database with designer salaries from all over the world, but we can overview the situation with this map by uxdesignersalaries.com, where they collected data across 107 countries.
 The darkest blue areas are the ones where the designers have higher earnings (USA, Canada, Australia, Japan, UK, Switzerland, Germany, and Nordic countries).

-Here is data about a few countries from the different sides of the world: North America (USA, Mexico), South America (Colombia), Western (Germany) and Eastern (Ukraine) Europe, Asia (India and Indonesia), and Africa (Kenya).
+Here is data about a few countries from the different sides of the world: North America (USA, Mexico), South America (Colombia), Western Europe (Germany) and Eastern Europe (Ukraine), Asia (India and Indonesia), and Africa (Kenya).
+Both year salaries and hourly rate for UX designer in these countries would depend on overall level of prices in the country.

 Of course, outsourcing design abroad is not as easy as it seems: employing people overseas means having meetings with 6-10 hours difference (Europe), or even 11-17 hours difference (Asia), and knowing that your colleagues go to the beach party for the New Year's Eve (South America).